manoelcampos/java-gossip-simulator/README.md

 ## 1. Examples

-The figure below shows an example of the output for a simulation cycle, where nodes send a message to their neighbours.
+The figure below shows an example of the output for a simulation cycle, where nodes send a message to their neighbors.
 An infected node 🐞 is that one which has already received a message, otherwise it's a non-infected node 💚.